MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 > \end{align}
 > $$

+#### Identity
-Here, $\Delta$ describes the *identity relation*, i.e. a relation mapping every node to itself.
+In the above, $\Delta$ describes the *identity relation*, i.e. a relation mapping every node to itself.
 We'll see a small generalization below, which will be useful for the rest of the course:

 > definition "Identity relation"
 > The *identity relation* $\Delta$ (also called "diagonal relation" or "triangular relation") is the relation mapping every item in the universe $S$ to itself: